Portion needs, picky eaters, and busy schedules — all in the same household.

 User Testing & MVP

-In past studies, when our goal was to validate whether a feature itself was valuable, we found that prototypes were not the right tool.
-Prototypes tend to shift users’ attention to app flows and interaction details, resulting in feedback that is out of scope for early validation.
-For this study, we intentionally used a one-pager and consistently emphasized the word “features” to keep users focused on the core features.
+Why a one-pager instead of a prototype?
+In past studies, we found that prototypes shift users' attention to interactions and app flows — generating feedback that's out of scope for early validation.
+For this study, we intentionally used a one-pager to keep participants focused on feature value, not usability.
+This gave us cleaner, more actionable signal at this stage of the product.

 Age: 25-55